HaOn1230/ZSSS/README.md

-Official implementation of **Context-Aware Cross-Modal Semantic Fusion for Zero-Shot Semantic Segmentation**.
+ **Context-Aware Cross-Modal Semantic Fusion for Zero-Shot Semantic Segmentation**.
 Code will be released upon acceptance.